 Whether culinary or medicinal, you'll want to keep a few things in mind when harvesting your herbs.
 First make sure to harvest the plants that look the healthiest.
 At this time of year some will already be past the ideal time to harvest.
 So go ahead and leave these and wait until next year to get them at their peak.
 Peak times for harvest and harvesting techniques will be plant specific.
 But here are some general guidelines for when the best time is to harvest certain plant parts:

-Leaves -- these can be harvested throughout the growing season, but are often best from spring through mid to late summer or before a plant goes to seed.
+These can be harvested throughout the growing season, but are often best from spring through mid to late summer or before a plant goes to seed.

-Flowers -- are harvested when they are in bloom, usually from spring through late summer.
+Are harvested when they are in bloom, usually from spring through late summer.
 Some flowers, like lavender, are traditionally picked when in the budding stage.
 Roses can be harvested in the budding stage for the whole flower or when in bloom for the petals only.

-Seeds -- the timing of when a plant goes to seed differs from plant to plant.
+The timing of when a plant goes to seed differs from plant to plant.
 However, seeds for most plants are best picked in the late summer or fall.
 Be sure not to pick them too early when they are "green".
 Some signs that seeds are ready to be harvested are they are brown, feel dry to the touch, and for some plants can be heard rattling when seed casing is shaken.

 If you are harvesting wild edible or medicinal plants, please make sure to harvest in areas free from pesticides and not designated as conservation areas.
 Always follow ethical wildcrafting techniques.
 This includes taking only what you need and harvesting in a way that is beneficial to plant populations, such as helping to sow seed heads and only harvesting rootlets or leaving part of the root to propagate whenever possible.